yingzima/GradeNow/README.md

 # GradeNow

-GradeNow is a participation grading application that makes the grading process easy and fun for professors.
+GradeNow is a participation grading application that aims to make grading process easy and fun for professors.
 It is developed on the Mendix platform.

 It has features such as:
   - Image bulk upload